Specific surface area measurement by BET (Brunauer–Emmett–Teller)

 - Principle : physical adsorption of inert gas (often nitrogen)

-- Analysis temperature : generally 77 K (liquid nitrogen)
+- Analysis temperature : typically 77 K (liquid nitrogen)

 - Model used : BET theory, sometimes coupled with the BJH method for pore size analysis